 - Landmark preservation permit

-Don’t forget, even small changes might need a permit.
+Remember—sometimes small changes might still need a permit.

-It’s better to ask than to get in trouble later!
+Better to ask than find yourself in a bind later!

 The Application Process

-- Create an account on the city’s website
+- Create an account on your city’s website.

 Fees and Payments

-Fees can vary a lot based on your project and where you live.
+Heads up—permits aren’t free!
+Fees can range quite a bit based on your project and local area.

-Small jobs might cost a few hundred dollars.
+Smaller jobs might cost a few hundred bucks, while large projects could run into the thousands.

-You’ll usually need to pay fees when you apply.
+You’ll likely need to pay those fees when you apply.

 - Type of work (new build, remodel, etc.)

-- Ask for a fee estimate before you apply
+- Ask for a fee estimate before diving in.

-- See if you can pay in installments for big projects
+- Inquire if you can pay in installments for larger projects.

-Remember, paying for a permit is cheaper than fixing work that wasn’t approved!
+Trust me—paying for a permit is a lot easier than fixing up work that wasn’t approved!

 After Submission: Inspections and Approvals

-Once you’ve submitted your building permit application, get ready for inspections and final approvals.
+Once your building permit application is in, get ready for inspections and final approvals.

-These steps make sure your project meets all safety and building code requirements.
+This ensures that your project meets all the safety and building code requirements.

 Scheduling Inspections

-After your building permit is approved, you’ll need to set up inspections.
+After your building permit gets the nod, you’ll want to set up inspections.

-Call your local building department to schedule them.
+Just give your local building department a call to line those up.

-They’ll check different parts of your project as it moves along.
+They’ll check in on different parts of your project as you go.

 - Foundation work